DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/virtual-scrolling.md

 A virtual table also operates with other DataGrid features like filtering, sorting, etc.

 The `TableRowDetail` plugin renders rows with auto height.
-It is not possible to handle row height change dynamically.
-So you should specify row height by the `rowHeight` property.
+It is impossible to handle row height change at runtime.
+So you should specify row height using the `rowHeight` property.

 Here is an example: